ryjm/landscape/README.md

 Pull the MVE arvo branch.
 This is a branch that includes the latest `%collections` app and the necessary updates to `%clay` and `%ford`
 > git clone git@github.com:vvisigoth/arvo.git -b mve-ui

-*Note* This shuold be updated to pull the mve branch of urbit/arvo
+*Note* This should be updated to pull the mve branch of urbit/arvo

 Copy the arvo files from the above repo into your pier.
 > cp -r /pulled/arvo/\* /your/ship/home